Jordanpho/GPACalculator/README.md

 # GPACalculator

-#### Only works for the weighted GPA for my High School, so don't bother with this unless you really want to make your own version that works for your highschool or college.
+#### Only works for the weighted GPA for my high school, so don't bother with this unless you really want to make your own version that works for your high school or college.